-Effective marketing communications should never be a one-way street where only one party is doing all the speaking — then it’s not really a conversation is it?
+Effective marketing communications should never be a one-way street where only one party is doing all the speaking — then it’s not a conversation.

 As marketers, we should always be looking to create and maintain conversations.
-Otherwise it’s more like a lecture where someone is speaking at you rather than with you.
+Otherwise, it’s more like a lecture where someone speaks at you rather than with you.

-Effective marketing communications should ebb and flow like the tide — with a sort of naturally magnetic push and pull to balance it.
+Effective marketing communications should ebb and flow like the tide — with a naturally magnetic push and pull to balance it.

-Too much push or pull and you risk creating repellent effects such as overwhelm from information overload, or making you appear too pushy.
-Too little push or pull and you risk appearing lifeless and dull or worse yet, non-existent.
+Too much push or pull, and you risk creating repellent effects such as overwhelm from information overload or making you appear too pushy.
+Too little push or pull, and you risk appearing lifeless and dull or non-existent.
 So a careful balance is critical.

-Effective marketing communications should establish a connection between both parties by first creating a clearing for it to happen and then continuously building rapport.
+Effective marketing communications should establish a connection between both parties by first creating a clearing for it to happen and then continue building rapport.

-Your clothes, your posture, your grooming, you body language all communicate a lot about you — they’re all forms of marketing.
+Your clothes, posture, grooming, and body language all communicate a lot about you — they’re all forms of marketing.
 Are you starting to see both the correlation and importance here?

-Now as I’ve started to allude to, communication can be broken down into 2 forms, verbal communication and non-verbal communication.
+Now, as I’ve started to allude to, communication can be broken down into verbal and non-verbal forms.
 Allow me to explain:

 Whether writing an email, delivering a live speech, recording a podcast, posting on your blog, writing an advertisement, or using some other vehicle to communicate, when speaking, keep it direct and easy to understand.

-And most of all don’t ever be embarrassed or afraid to ask for what you want.
+And most of all, don’t ever be embarrassed or afraid to ask for what you want.
 Don’t try to impress your target market with industry jargon and fancy words.
-Simply speak in a tongue that will resonate positively with them.
+Instead, speak in a tongue that will resonate positively with them.

-Truly in my book the most underrated form of marketing available today.
-Quite simply people love the sound of their own voice and are usually pretty generous in sharing privileged information if given the proper space and prodding.
+In my book, Listening is the most underrated form of marketing available today.
+Quite simply, people love the sound of their voice and are usually pretty generous in sharing privileged information if given the proper space and prodding.
 Let alone if they feel that you are genuinely interested.
 Wow, what’s possible then?!

-By non-verbal communication, I’m referring to the other, more intangible and often overlooked form of communication such as:
+By non-verbal communication, I’m referring to the other, more intangible and often overlooked forms of communication, such as:

 - your appearance,